ScottWhittaker/scottwhittaker.net/posts/sapper-router-demo.md

 [Svelte](https://svelte.dev/) looks very appealing, I have read through the examples and wanted to look at how routing works before going any further.
 [Sapper](https://sapper.svelte.dev/) is the framework for Svelte that handles routing, I am going to dip my toe in with a demo that is similar to the one I did for Aurelia [in a previous post](/posts/aurelia-router-demo-on-codesandbox/); a simple demo showing how nested routes work.

+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the
+1. At the time of writing Sapper is in early development so things are likely to change quickly, right now I am following the

 View the [demo](https://sapper-router-demo.netlify.com/).

 ## Install Sapper